ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-04-29 - Episode 9: The Great Debate!
 Tabs versus Spaces!

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/OzSv4ae6-Xo).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/OzSv4ae6-Xo).

 So, do developers who use tabs take four or eight steps at a time, or do developers who use spaces care more for accuracy than tabs-based developers?